-For the holidays, we wanted a dessert that was complex and balanced.
-We started with Britain’s sticky toffee pudding—a steamed, too-often bland dessert hidden under a gluey, cloying syrup—and employed a bit of reverse-engineering, starting with the sauce.
+To update Britain’s sticky toffee pudding—a steamed, too-often bland dessert hidden under a gluey, cloying syrup—we employed a bit of reverse-engineering, starting with the sauce.
 Instead of the traditional cream, we gave the toffee glaze a taste from home by spiking it with rye whiskey.
+The whiskey’s spice and heat cut through the sweetness of the dark brown sugar and corn syrup; orange zest added brightness.
 For the cake itself, we wanted to mirror the flavor of the rye, so we used a blend of rye and all-purpose flours.
-Dates steeped in coffee, then pureed, gave body.
+Dates that are steeped in coffee, then pureed, gave body.
 Together, the nutty rye and bitter coffee balanced the cake’s sweetness.
+To improve the dessert’s presentation, we made it in a Bundt pan.
+Covering the pan with foil kept the cake rich and moist, similar to a traditional steamed pudding.